hendersonreed/hendersonreed.github.io/src/pages/hire.md

 - creative tool development (graphic design software, AI-powered creative tooling, music software/hardware.)
 - creative technology applications (both hardware and software, in marketing and artistic contexts.)

-I work on a project basis or on retainer and I am currently taking on new clients.
-Spots are limited.

-If this sounds like work you need done, please [email me](mailto:reed.hummel@gmail.com) with a brief description of the problems you need solved, and we will take it from there.
+If this sounds like work you need done, please [email me](mailto:reed.hummel@gmail.com) with a brief description of the work.